 - Insistent Terminology: Infiltrator Loki referring to everyone as "buzzard."

-- Invisibility: Loki is one of the few who has this ability, and is favored and dreaded within pub matches for this very thing...because unlike other MOBA games, Smite provides zero invisibility detection (the only thing that reveals invisible Gods is a rank 3 or higher Mark of the Golden Crow from Hou Yi, and even then Hou Yi needs vision of the target to even apply it, so it cannot reveal already invisible Gods).
+- Invisibility: Loki is one of the few who has this ability, and is favored and dreaded within pub matches for this very thing...because unlike other MOBA games, Smite provides zero invisibility detection (the only things that reveals invisible Gods is a rank 3 or higher Mark of the Golden Crow from Hou Yi and Heimdallr's Piercing Sight, and even in the former's case, Hou Yi needs vision of the target to even apply it, so it cannot reveal already invisible Gods).
 A seasoned player can still come up with ways to prevent this, though, while realizing that Loki doesn't always depend on invisibility to succeed.

 - Ao Kuang, Nu Wa, and Serqet also have abilities that grant invisibility, but theirs are very conditional (and Ao Kuang's can be broken by him taking damage), while Loki's form of invisibility is still by far the most practical.